What is Liqueur?

 1. Extraction of Flavoring

 The flavoring agent must be extracted from the natural substance which is used as an ingredient in the blending process.
-They are as follows:-

 2. Applying Pressure

-It is used when soft and delicate fruits are used as flavoring agents in the preparation of liqueur.
+The maceration process is used when soft and delicate fruits are used as flavoring agents in the preparation of liqueur.
 In this method, the flavoring agents are soaked in cold spirits for a long time to gain maximum flavor.

 Flavor and color are extracted during this process.
 When the maceration is over, the liqueur is transferred and filtered.

-This is maceration in warm spirit maintained at a constant temperature for several days.
+This is maceration in a warm spirit maintained at a constant temperature for several days.
 This method extracts more flavor quickly than any other method.

 The extracted essences or oils are steeped in the base spirit until it is well impregnated with flavor and then it is distilled under a vacuum to protect the delicate essences.
 This liquid is further purified by re-distillation to remove any impurities which would change the flavor.